nationalarchives/ds-caselaw-ingester/README.md

 make send-message
 ```

+## Local testing

+To test a tarfile locally:

+1. Add your test tarfile to `aws_examples/s3/te-editorial-out-int`
+2. Edit `aws_examples/sns/parsed-judgment.json` to contain your tarfile name in `s3-folder-url` and consignment reference
+   in `consignment-reference`
+3. In `scripts/setup-localstack.sh`, change the line which begins `awslocal s3 cp aws_examples/s3/te-editorial-out-int/`
+   to contain your tarfile name, e.g. if your tarfile is called `XYZ-123.tar.gz`, this line should read
+   `awslocal s3 cp aws_examples/s3/te-editorial-out-int/XYZ-123.tar.gz s3://te-editorial-out-int`
+4. Run `make setup` and `make send-message` to ingest your tarfile

 ## Deployment

 Every change to the `main` branch is automatically deployed to the staging environment via GitHub actions.